michaelbromley/angularUtils/src/directives/pagination/README.md

 At a minimum, make sure that all the tests still pass.
 Thanks!

+## Changelog

+Please see the [releases page of the package repo](https://github.com/michaelbromley/angularUtils-pagination/releases) for details of each released version.

 ## Credits

 I did quite a bit of research before I figured I needed to make my own directive, and I picked up a lot of good ideas